wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 The Library of Congress publishes [monthly lists of changes](https://classweb.org/approved-subjects/), implying that running this pipeline on a similar frequency would be sufficient.

+### Data Flow

+This pipeline is expected to run on bulk batches only, and not on updates of single concept entries.
+Therefore, the entire batch of concepts is to be kept intact as far into the pipeline as possible.

+If, instead, the lists were split into individual concepts at the earliest opportunity, then later stages would have to gather batches for efficient processing.
+Sending queries for multiple IDs to the Minter database, and bulk updates to Elasticsearch are better than doing the same thing one record at a time.

+Data is stored between stages, and the next stage is then notified about the document to process.

 ### Quitting Early
 There are two conditions under which the pipeline may quit early.